What are the self-employed mortgage rules?

-It’s increasingly possible to get self-employed mortgages.
+- Getting a mortgage when self employed in the UK is increasingly easy.
 As more and more people set up on their own, or work in more flexible ways, being self-employed is no longer a niche status.

-The two most common ways to evidence your income will be:
+- The two most common ways to evidence your income will be:

 Much as for Limited companies, your net profit will be averaged over the last few years to determine your income and as above, if on an upward curve, the most recent year can be used.

 How much do self employed mortgages in the UK cost?